 The Chinese New Year Cupcake (Nian Gao) Recipe

-I got the recipe for the Nian Gao from Asian Eats.
+I got the recipe for the Nian Gao from the now-defunct Asian Eats blog.
 The traditional recipe is steamed, but the recipe on Asian Eats has been modified to a baked version.
-Below is that recipe from Asian Eats modified to cupcake form.
+Below is that recipe modified to cupcake form.
 After the recipe text, I have some step-by-step photos.

-- 1 lb 500 g glutinous rice flour (I found this at an international supermarket.
-The flour came in a 1 lb bag, which made it easy.)
+- 1 pound glutinous rice flour I found this at an international supermarket.
+The flour came in a 1 lb bag, which made it easy.

 - 3 large eggs

-- 1/2 C 15 oz red bean paste (I also found this at an international supermarket.
+- 1/2 cup red bean paste I also found this at an international supermarket.
 They were out of the can, though, so I bought a bag of it from the refrigerated section.
-The clerk told me that it was the Japanese version of red bean paste, but that it would work just as well.)
+The clerk told me that it was the Japanese version of red bean paste, but that it would work just as well.